This article was published by the Great British Mag content team on 8 September 2021

 Where: St Mary-le-Bow Church, Cheapside, London

 The tradition of the Pearly Kings and Queens Harvest Festival goes back 140-years when an orphan called Henry Croft, who was a road sweeper around the markets in the East End of London, started raising money for the poor.
 He embellished his clothes with pearl buttons to attract attention.

 His endeavours were successful and he enlisted the help of the market traders, who were a close-knit community that had a long tradition of helping each other.
 The market traders that helped Henry Croft were known as Costermongers, who went onto become the first Pearly families.

 The tradition is still going strong and Croft’s great-granddaughter is the Pearly Queen of Somers Town.
 Many Pearly Kings and Queens are carrying on Henry Croft’s charitable work.
 Their efforts are marked every year with a Harvest Festival at the Guildhall in London.

-The event, which starts at 1.30pm, includes traditional entertainment, such as Morris dancing, maypole dancing and marching bands, in front of the Guildhall.
+The event, which starts at 2pm, includes traditional entertainment, such as marching bands.
 The Pearly Kings and Queens will be dressed in their traditional dark suits covered in hundreds of bright pearl buttons.